wso2/docs-mg/en/docs/how-tos/message-transformation/message-transformation-overview.md

 ### Writing an interceptor

-This section explains writing interceptors  in [Ballerina](https://ballerina.io/) .
-For information on Ballerina syntax, see [Learn Ballerina](https://ballerina.io/learn/) in the Ballerina documentation.
-The following is a sample request interceptor written in Ballerina ( `             interceptor.bal            ` ).
+This section explains writing interceptors in [Ballerina](https://ballerina.io/).
+For information on Ballerina 1.2.7 syntax, see [API docs](https://ballerina.io/learn/api-docs/ballerina/) in the Ballerina documentation.
+The following is a sample request interceptor written in Ballerina (`interceptor.bal`).

 #### Writing an Interceptor